peterkhe1999/CheatSheet/OSEP/README.md

 **VIM plugin directory**: All VIM config files (have a `.vim` extension) located in the user's `~/.vim/plugin` directory will be loaded when VIM is run.

-The `:silent` command mutes any debug output which would normally be sent to the user when running VIM.
+The `:silent` command mutes any debug output:

 `.vimrc` file